10 Qualities of a Good Employee (With Examples)

-- Committed to their own successes and the success of their teams
+Committed to their own success and that of their teams

 In organizations that rely heavily on teamwork, adaptability is also important.
 A team member who can quickly adapt to different roles, including as leader and motivator, will usually have an easier time joining an existing team.

 The ability to work independently is just as important as the ability to work well with a team.
-Even in organizations that are heavily team-oriented, you will still do some work on your own.
+Even in heavily team-oriented organizations, you will still do some work on your own.
 There is also some level of trust involved when your manager and team members expect that you’ll complete a task individually.

 As an autonomous employee, you offer the following:

-- The ability to critique and edit your own work
+The ability to critique and edit your work

 When you can work independently, your employer can also more easily rely on you to complete job tasks without the need for much supervision.